-I love using bittersweet chocolate in baking since it adds a depth of flavor that I think is so delicious.
-The combination of the bitter chocolate and sweet buttercream make this a perfectly balanced cupcake (not like those overly sickly sweet desserts).
+I love using a slightly better quality bittersweet chocolate cocoa powder when making these cupcakes but any brand of cocoa powder will do.
+The combination of the bitter chocolate and sweet buttercream make this a perfectly balanced cupcake (not like those overly sickly sweet cupcakes from the store).

-These cupcakes are so easy to make too!
-My daughter makes these bittersweet chocolate cupcakes every year for the family on Valentines day which is a win win for me (because I am off the hook for making the sweet treats for a change) and they were a hit with everyone.
+My daughter makes these chocolate cupcakes every year for the family on Valentines day which is a win win for me (because I am off the hook for making the sweet treats for a change) and they are always a hit with everyone.

-For the Buttercream Frosting there are a million to choose from and my favorites all involve room temperature butter and powdered sugar.
-I think these taste better and they are not difficult to make.
+For the Buttercream Frosting there are a million to choose from but my favorite always involves room temperature butter and powdered sugar.
+I think it tastes better and it is not difficult to make.

-We chose to use a simple buttercream frosting for these chocolate cupcakes and it was delicious.
-I added a few tablespoons of sour cream to give it a little tangy flavor which just made it even better!
-Sour cream and chocolate are great together.
+Sometimes, if I have it on hand, I will add a few tablespoons of sour cream to give the buttercream frosting a little tangy flavor which goes so well with the chocolate.
+Sour cream and chocolate are great together!

 Decorating these Chocolate Cupcakes:

 Let the cupcake show a bit like in the pictures.
-It just makes the cupcakes look nice.
+It just makes the cupcakes look rustic.

 This recipe does make a lot of cupcakes, 24 to be exact but you can half the recipe to make less as well.
 These cupcakes store nicely in the freezer without the frosting if you decide to make the whole batch.

 I hope you give them a try!
-They are great anytime of year and so easy to make.
+These easy chocolate cupcakes are great anytime of year and so easy to make.

 If you are looking for more delicious sweet treats to make, you will like: